alkem-io/alkemio/docs/credential-based-authorization.md

 ### **Context Dependent Roles**
 These are roles that are specific to a context (resourceID) on the platform, for example a particular Challenge.
-* _EcoverseMember_: to identify a User as being a Member of an Ecoverse
+* _HubMember_: to identify a User as being a Member of a Hub
-* _EcoverseAdmin_: to identify a User as being an Admin of an Ecoverse
+* _HubAdmin_: to identify a User as being an Admin of an Hub
 * _ChallengeMember_: to identify a User as being a Member of a Challenge
 * _ChallengeAdmin_: to identify a User as being aa Admin of a Challenge
 * _UserSelfManagement_: to identify the User as being able to manage their own Profile

 An example: consider a User that holds the following Credential:
-- Type: EcoverseMember
+- Type: HubMember
 - ResourceID: Challenge6

 This User is then a member of Challenge6, but clearly is *not* a member of Challenge7.

 ### **Relationships**
 In addition, some key relations are also represented by Credentials.
 Whilst currently these credentials are used to manage relationships, it is expected that near term that these credentials will also enable certain actions on the platform.
-* _EcoverseHost_: held by an Organisation to identify that they are the host for a particular Ecoverse
+* _HubHost_: held by an Organization to identify that they are the host for a particular Hub
-* _ChallengeLead_: held by an Organisation to identify that they are the host for a particular Challenge.
+* _ChallengeLead_: held by an Organization to identify that they are the host for a particular Challenge.

 ## **AuthorizationPolicy**
 Each entity upon which a User can carry out action on the Alkemio platform has associated with it an AuthorizationPolicy.